Cyfrin/moccasin/docs/source/quickstart.rst

 Running tests
 =============

-Under the hood, `gaboon` uses `pytest <https://docs.pytest.org/en/7.1.x/contents.html>`_, and you can use a lot of your favorite pytest command line commands.
+Under the hood, `moccasin` uses `pytest <https://docs.pytest.org/en/7.1.x/contents.html>`_, and you can use a lot of your favorite pytest command line commands.
 If you just run:

 .. code-block:: bash

-    gab test
+    mox test

 You'll get an output like: